Skip to navigation Skip to content

 Claims prior to 1 January 2015 are not eligible for payment.

-Previous versions of the IP006 form are acceptable if the version was acceptable at the date the university certified this form.
+Previous versions of the IP006 form are acceptable if the version was acceptable at the date the university certified the form.
 See Forms for Practice Incentives Program (PIP) and Workforce Incentive Program (WIP) - Practice Stream for more information.

 Eligible medical students